Last updated on June 14, 2021

-Although the terms “necklace” and “pendant” are used interchangeably, technically they are two different pieces of jewellery.
+Although the terms necklace and pendant are used interchangeably, technically they are two different pieces of jewellery.

 As the name suggests, a necklace, also known as a collier, is jewellery worn around the neck.

 A pendant is a piece of jewellery that hangs from the chain or the necklace itself.
 The word “pendant” comes from the Old French “pendre” and Latin “pedere” both of which mean “to hang down”.
 Besides being featured on a necklace, pendants can also be combined with bracelets or anklets.
-In fact, you can wear a pendant on any part of the body, as long as it is attached to a chain, while a necklace can only be worn on your neck.
+You can wear a pendant on any part of the body, as long as it is attached to a chain, while a necklace can only be worn on your neck.

 Pendants come in different shapes, settings, forms and sizes.
-They can feature diamonds of any size and shape, gemstones such as emeralds, sapphires, rubies and other, or they can come as solid metal charms, for example, a locket or a coin.
+They can feature diamonds of any size and shape, gemstones such as emeralds, sapphires, rubies and others, or they can come as solid metal charms, for example, a locket or a coin.